W.Va. man charged in assault on Capitol officer is ordered held pending trial

-U.S. Magistrate Michael John Aloi cited prosecution arguments about the danger to the community posed by Tanios, of Morgantown, W.Va., who is charged with assault with a deadly weapon against Sicknick and two officers.
+U.S. Magistrate Judge Michael John Aloi cited prosecution arguments about the danger to the community posed by Tanios, of Morgantown, W.Va., who is charged with assault with a dangerous weapon against Sicknick and two other officers.
 Sicknick died a day after the riot, and the cause of death remains undetermined.

 Aloi said he could not accept anyone who would not respond peacefully to police protecting a joint session of Congress to certify presidential election results.